Dev Deepavali (Varanasi): Rituals

 The 5 day festivals starts on Prabodhini Ekadashi (11th lunar day of Kartika) and concludes on Kartik Poornima.
 Besides a religious role, the festival is also the occasion when the martyrs are remembered at the ghats by worshipping Ganga and lighting lamps watching the aarti.
-This is organized by Ganga Seva Nidhi when wreaths are placed at Amar Jawan Jyoti at Dashashwamedh Ghat and also at the adjoining Rajendra Prasad Ghat by police officials of the Varanasi District, 39 Gorkha Training Centre, 95 CRPF battalion, 4 Air Force Selection Board and 7 UP battalion of NCC (naval), Benares Hindu University (BHU).
+This is organized by Gangotri seva samiti when wreaths are placed at Amar Jawan Jyoti at Dashashwamedh Ghat and also at the adjoining Rajendra Prasad Ghat by police officials of the Varanasi District, 39 Gorkha Training Centre, 95 CRPF battalion, 4 Air Force Selection Board and 7 UP battalion of NCC (naval), Benares Hindu University (BHU).
 The traditional last post is also performed by all the three armed forces (Army, Navy and Air force), followed by a closing ceremony, where sky lamps are lit.
 Patriotic songs, hymns, and bhajans are sung and the Bhagirath Shourya Samman awards are presented.

 The festival is a major tourist attraction, and the sight of a million lamps (both floating and fixed) lighting the ghats and river in vivid colors have often been described by visitors and tourists as a breathtaking sight.
 On the night of the festival, thousands of devotees from the holy city of Varanasi, surrounding villages, and across the country gather in the evening on the ghats of the Ganges to watch the aarti.
 The local government makes several intensive security arrangements to ensure order during the festival.

 Apart from the aarti at the Dashameshwar Ghat, all buildings and houses are lit with earthen lamps.
 Nearly 100,000 pilgrims visit the riverfront to watch the river aglitter with lamps.
 The aarti is performed by 21 young Brahmin priests and 24 young women.
 The rituals involve chanting hymns, rhythmic drum beating, conch shell blowing, and brazier burning.

 Boat rides (in boats of all sizes) along the riverfront in the evening are popular among tourists, when all the ghats are lit with lamps and aarti is being performed.